isdk/isdk-lang-spec/README.md

 > 【English|[中文](./README.cn.md)】
 ---

-> ISDK Language：Make AI agent development as simple as building blocks
+> ISDK Language：The missing programming language for AI engineering.

 ISDK Language is purpose-built for constructing and managing AI instructions(`Prompt Context`).
 It transforms ad-hoc prompts into structured, reusable, inheritable, composable, and callable modules (agents/flows), using a natural-language-like syntax to reduce authoring and collaboration overhead.